- Indoor and Outdoor

 Yes, Cregneash Village Folk Museum is wheelchair friendly.

-Cregneash Village Folk Museum has not told us if they are fully pushchair friendly.
+No, Cregneash Village Folk Museum have stated they are not pushchair friendly.

 Cregneash Village Folk Museum has not told us if they are dog friendly.